20.1 Introduction to APS Investigation and Assessment

 1. The first extension request is approved by the FSOS and may be requested for the following reasons:

-2. A specialized investigation requires a large number of individual interviews or consultations with central office; or
+2. A specialized investigation requires many individual interviews or consultations with central office; or

-2. If a second extension becomes necessary, it must be approved by the SRAA supervising the FSOS;
+2. If a second extension becomes necessary, it must be approved by the service region administrative associate (SRAA) supervising the FSOS;

 3. Extension requests are submitted in TWIST to the FSOS or designee by the SSW or by e-mail if TWIST is not available; and